-3.7.1.1 Temporary fire alarm devices placed aboard ship must be a fire alarm pull box, non-dial telephone, or as approved by the SUPERVISOR.
+3.7.1.1 Each temporary fire alarm device placed aboard ship must be a fire alarm pull box, non-dial telephone, and annunciator panel, or as approved by the SUPERVISOR.

 3.7.1.2 Provide a telephone on the QD, to the extent practicable, any time contractor work or location of the vessel (shipyard, Naval or contractors facility) affects the ship's casualty reporting system (ship's telephone).